- About Us

 It is therefore appropriately called Devagiri – Hill of God!
 Another legend has it that Devagiri was built in 1203 AD by a herdsman who by good fortune inherited vast wealth.

-Daulatabad or ‘The city of fortune’ acquired its name under Muhammad bin Tughluq when it remained the capital of India for a short period during Tughluq dynasty starting 1327.
+Daulatabad or ‘The city of fortune’ acquired its name under Muhammad bin Tughluq when it remained the capital of India for a short period during the Tughluq dynasty starting in 1327.
 The monarch known for his whimsical nature to shift his capital back and forth from Delhi to Devagiri had also forcibly moved the entire population of Delhi for two years.
-He had to abandon this initiative due to lack of water.
+He had to abandon this initiative due to a lack of water.

-Built in the 12th century on top of a conical hill this majestic citadel dramatically emerges about 600 feet above the Deccan plain.
-To improve defenses, much of the lower slopes have been sliced away aesthetically to leave 50 meter vertical sides.
+Built-in the 12th century on top of a conical hill this majestic citadel dramatically emerges about 600 feet above the Deccan plain.
+To improve defenses, much of the lower slopes have been sliced away aesthetically to leave 50-meter vertical sides.
 The excellent architecture ranks it among the few impregnable forts of Maharashtra, with three lines of defenses between the boundary walls and the base of the upper fort.
 The outer wall covering a circumference of 4.43 km once enclosed the ancient city of Devagiri.

-The Jami Masjid is actually a mosque, within the boundaries of the fort was built in 1318 by Qutubuddin Mubarak, comprising of 106 pillars ransacked from the Hindu and Jain temples, which previously stood on the site.
+The Jami Masjid is actually a mosque, within the boundaries of the fort was built in 1318 by Qutubuddin Mubarak, comprising 106 pillars ransacked from the Hindu and Jain temples, which previously stood on the site.
 Thankfully, this monument is well preserved but has been converted into a Bharatmata temple causing great resentment among the local Muslim community.
 Daulatabad Fort which is in close proximity to the city of Aurangabad is approachable by any mode of transport.